Universal Negro Improvement Association and African Communities League: Parent Body in Monrovia

 Stewart moved to Monrovia, Liberia, in 1949.
 He took Liberian citizenship and moved the Parent Body of the UNIA there.
 He continued to lead the Association as President-General until his death in 1964.
 Stewart and his entire family relocated deeper into the interior of the country, establishing themselves in Gbandela, Bong County, Liberia.
 There they established a hospital, school and farm.

 When Stewart died from cancer in 1964, the Parent Body was moved from Monrovia to Youngstown, Ohio, where James A. Bennett took the reins.
 In 1968 Bennett was succeeded by Vernon Wilson.

 After President-General Wilson's death in 1975, Mason Harvgrave became next President General.
 Hargrave testified during United States congressional hearings in August 1987 in relation to the proposed exoneration of Marcus Garvey on charges of mail fraud.
 The findings of the Judiciary Committee were: Garvey was innocent of the charges against him.
 Although the Committee determined he had been found guilty earlier due to the social climate of America at the time, they had no legal basis upon which to exonerate a person who had died.

 After President General Hargrave died in 1988, all his papers and other Parent Body material were turned over to the Western Reserve Historical Society in Cleveland, Ohio, for safe-keeping.
-From 1988 until the present, Cleo Miller, Jr. has held the title of President General.
+From 1988 until the 2024, Cleo Miller, Jr. has held the title of President General.
+Per the 2024 UNIA Convention in Washington, D.C., the Honorable Mwariama Kamau is now currently President-General of the UNIA.